Mustafa Barghouti

+In 2007 Barghouti was Minister of Information in the Palestinian unity government.
+He is an advocate of the use of non-violence and civil disobedience to confront Israel's illegal occupation of the West Bank, Gaza Strip, and East Jerusalem.

 Early life and education

-Barghouti's family is from Bani Zeid, a village about 15 miles northwest of Ramallah, neit Birzeit.
+Mustafa Barghouti was born 1 January 1954 in Jerusalem.
+His family is from Bani Zeid, a village about 15 miles northwest of Ramallah, Birzeit.
 He grew up in Ramallah and his father was the municipal engineer for the nearby village of Al-Bireh.
 Barghouti has said that his family "has always been very political, very active," noting that under the Mandate, his grandfather and great-uncle "were jailed by the British."
 He has said that he "grew up surrounded by internationalist, progressive literature," and has described his family's politics as always being "shaped by opposition to social injustice, rather than by nationalism."
 His father, he has noted, "used to speak to us of his Jewish comrades in Tiberias or Acre."

-One source has described him as being born in Bait Rima on the West Bank, although Barghouti himself has said that he was born in Jerusalem.

 He has said that he was "reshaped" by the Six-Day War.
 "I felt a huge amount of responsibility.
 My childhood ended then.
 We were now under occupation.
 It was the beginning of a life mission: how do we become free?
 The feeling of injustice was very strong.
 Though still a child, I felt the whole world sitting on my shoulders….
 Some gave in to defeatism—Nasser had it wrong, it was better to adopt a pro-American stance—but our position was: no, we have to resist, but in a stronger, better way.
 I've never felt I was fighting for the liberation of the Palestinian people on purely nationalistic grounds, one people against another.
 It was a fight against oppression, against occupation."

-Barghouti is a distant cousin of Marwan Barghouti, who is the Secretary General of Fatah West Bank.

-He has said that he was "very active" as a student activist on the West Bank.
+Barghouti has said that he was "very active" as a student activist in the West Bank.
 In 1971, he went to Moscow to study medicine and spent seven years there completing his medical training.